-- Talking about online shopping, there are millions of users with unlimited range of interests with respect to brands, colors, price range and many more.
+- Talking about online shopping, there are millions of users with an unlimited range of interests with respect to brands, colors, price range and many more.
 While online shopping, buyers tend to search for a number of products.
 Now, searching a product frequently will make buyer’s Facebook, web pages, search engine or that online store start recommending or showing offers on that particular product.
 There is no one sitting over there to code such task for each and every user, all this task is completely automatic.
 Here, ML plays its role.
-Researchers, data scientists, machine learners build models on machine using good quality and huge amount of data and now their machine is automatically performing and even improving with more and more experience and time.
+Researchers, data scientists, machine learners build models on the machine using good quality and a huge amount of data and now their machine is automatically performing and even improving with more and more experience and time.

-Traditionally, advertisement was only done using newspapers, magazines and radio but now technology has made us smart enough to do Targeted advertisement (online ad system) which is a way more efficient method to target most receptive audience.
+Traditionally, the advertisement was only done using newspapers, magazines and radio but now technology has made us smart enough to do Targeted advertisement (online ad system) which is a way more efficient method to target most receptive audience.

 - Even in health care also, ML is doing a fabulous job.
 Researchers and scientists have prepared models to train machines for detecting cancer just by looking at slide – cell images.
 For humans to perform this task it would have taken a lot of time.
-But now, no more delay, machines predict the chances of having or not having cancer with some accuracy and doctors just have to give a assurance call, that’s it.
-The answer to – how is this possible is very simple -all that is required, is, high computation machine, large amount of good quality image data, ML model with good algorithms to achieve state-of-the-art results.
+But now, no more delay, machines predict the chances of having or not having cancer with some accuracy and doctors just have to give an assurance call, that’s it.
+The answer to – how is this possible is very simple -all that is required, is, high computation machine, a large amount of good quality image data, ML model with good algorithms to achieve state-of-the-art results.